 35.3.16.8 Medium access recovery procedure 35.3.16.8.1 General

-A STA affiliated with a non-AP MLD that operates on (#7555)an NSTR link pair is considered to have lost medium synchronization (see definition in 3.2 (Definitions specific to IEEE 802.11)(#8208)) when the other STA, which is affiliated with the same MLD and operates on that link pair, transmits a PPDU, except when both STAs ended a transmission at the same time(#4754).
+A STA affiliated with a non-AP MLD or an NSTR mobile AP MLD (#4836) that operates on (#7555)an NSTR link pair is considered to have lost medium synchronization (see definition in 3.2 (Definitions specific to IEEE 802.11)(#8208)) when the other STA, which is affiliated with the same MLD and operates on that link pair, transmits a PPDU, except when both STAs ended a transmission at the same time(#4754).

 A STA that has lost medium synchronization as described above shall start a MediumSyncDelay timer at the end of that transmission if that transmission(#5450) is longer than aMediumSyncThreshold unless its previous MediumSyncDelay timer has not expired(#4837).
 The STA may not (re)start the MediumSyncDelay timer if the transmission event is shorter than or equal to aMediumSyncThreshold. (#4234)The aMediumSyncThreshold is set to 72 µs. (#4234)NOTE 1—The value of 72 µs is chosen to cover at least the PPDU lengths of RTS/CTS/ACK frames using nonHT or non-HT duplicated PPDU format with 6 Mbps data rate, as well as the PPDU lengths of most typical BlockAck frames.